odiinh/PLKABOT/readme.md

  - [x] **/server** - Replies with a list of server information.
  - [x] **/user** - Replies with a list of user information. *Can be used with a mention to get information about another user.*
  - [x] **/massdelete** - Deletes last 5 messages in current channel which contain the term. *Can be used with an override to delete all occur messages.*
+ - [x] **/vc-roulette** - All users in the executor's voice channel get a 1/6th chance of getting kicked from the server.

 ## __Todo List__ *(not definite)*
 - **Random clip command**: server links their medal to account id, allowing for a random clip to be pulled from anyone or a specific members account.